 Some important points to take on board:

-So if you’re OK with all of the above, why not visit our Programme page to choose a suitable walk for you!
-See you on the hill!
+So if you’re OK with all of the above, go to our programme pages to choose a suitable walk for you!